 Our developer-friendly platform provides a complete workflow and set of tools for indoor positioning, enabling you to build your own indoor location-based services such as search, wayfinding, and proximity marketing for greater user satisfaction and engagement.

-Enterprise-grade cloud platform simplifies your infrastructure enabling you to scale cost-effectively, quickly and securely.
+Our offline SDK simplifies your infrastructure enabling you to scale cost-effectively, quickly and securely.

 No need to purchase, install and maintain large amounts of costly infrastructure.